Worldremit/pollution-predictor-public/README.md

 A code is organized around two main JVMs: pp-data-preparation and pp-pollution-predictor.
 Those are Spring Boot apps combined with Spring Cloud Stream framework.
-Each app contains several Kafka Streams topologies.
+Each app consists of several Kafka Streams topologies.

 ![Streams!](/pp-docs/streams.png)